floreo-labs/Java-Core-Curriculum/projects/ReadMe.md

 - How will your team divide tasks?
 - How will your team coordinate and collaborate throughout the week?
-- Submit a summary of your team's discussion using the Google Form link (check Slack!).

 ## Resources
 - [Slack Web API docs](https://api.slack.com/web)